wawawawawawawa/Alien-Swarm---Macro-GUI/README.md

 LaunchOnslGUI and LaunchEmoteGUI (middle of the script) are for the actions done for each image (in horde/emote panel, respectively)

+By default, I commented the middle image (so releasing key while mouse is in the center will not produce any action), but if you don't want a "Back/Escape" area, just uncomment (remove the ;) those lines (in the .ahk : 1 in the Gui, 1 in the Reset function, 2 in the LaunchGUI function)

 To change the images inside the GUI, it's at the start of the script, just change the path to change the image

 ![code path](https://i.imgur.com/4jUJnDy.png)